 The third upcoming Star Trek show announced for CBS All Access is an untitled show that will focus on the Mirror Universe version of Star Trek: Discovery’s Georgiou, played by Michelle Yeoh.
 In Discovery, Georgiou managed to make the journey into the main Trek universe, and was recruited to join the highly secret Federation group known as Section 31.
 The new show will reportedly focus on her and her missions for this group.
 This series does not yet have a release date for CBS All Access.

 Stephen King’s massive post-apocalypse novel has been adapted once before as a TV mini-series for ABC, but CBS All Access will soon begin production of a new adaptation as a 10 episode event series.
 King himself will write the final episode of the adaptation, which will be an all-new story set after the events of the original novel.
 James Marsden has been cast in the main role of Stu Redman, and Amber Heard is also confirmed for the role of Nadine Cross.
-There’s no word on when this series will launch on CBS All Access.
+It’s due sometime in December 2020.

 The Man Who Fell To Earth